 Our blog on China’s top food brands of 2014 shows that those brands include a number of distillers brewers and wineries, but no rice wine brands.

 While rice wine had been almost completely written off by the Chinese alcoholic beverage industry, the product suddenly started a revival in the late 1990s.
 A number of the traditional brands began modernising the production process to make rice wine that appealed more to the modern consumers: a clear wine that was more thoroughly fermented and therefore had a fresher taste.
 This fresher product could also be drunk at room temperature.
+The China Institute of Food Science & Technology has established a special branch for rice wine on March 18, 2014.
+This should be seen as an important step further in the modernisation of this traditional beverage.

 New producers sprung up in various parts of China.
 One even launched a ‘dry rice wine’.